opnfv/domino/docs/userguide/overview.rst

 To utilize Domino's domain mapping services for virtual network resources (e.g., VNF, VDU, VNFFG, CP, VL, etc.), a network service or network function request must include policy rules that are composed of policy types and property values that match to the label announcements of these domains.
-For instance, a TOSCA template that include a policy rule with type "tosca.policies.Scaling.VNFFG" and property field "session_continuity" set as "true" targeting one or more VNFFGs, this serves as the hint for the Domino Server to identify all the Domain Clients that subscribed the label
+For instance, when a TOSCA template includes a policy rule with type "tosca.policies.Scaling.VNFFG" and property field "session_continuity" set as "true" targeting one or more VNFFGs, this serves as the hint for the Domino Server to identify all the Domain Clients that subscribed the label